 If your phone is ringing off the hook with infuriating robocalls, you are not alone.
-The number of robocalls exploded to a record-high 5.23 billion nationwide in March, according to the YouMail Robocall Index.
+Americans received 3 billion robocalls in May, according to the YouMail Robocall Index.

-The number dipped a bit in April, but still came in at a depressing 4.9 billion.
-While stopping robocalls might seem hopeless, there are ways to fight back.
-Following are seven tips for reducing those pesky calls.
+While stopping robocalls might seem hopeless, there are more ways than ever to fight back, thanks to stronger federal laws and improved technology.
+Following are some tips for reducing those pesky calls.

 Ignore calls that come from unfamiliar numbers.
 According to the Better Business Bureau:

 “Use Caller ID to screen your calls and just don’t answer if you don’t recognize the number.
 If someone really needs to reach you, they will leave a message.”

 If you accidentally or unthinkingly answer, hang up immediately if the call sounds like telemarketing.